 You will not qualify for SSI if you qualify for an average SSDI benefit amount.
 However, you might qualify if you worked a low-paying job before your impairment.
 Also, you might only qualify for a relatively small SSDI monthly payment.

 Can You Qualify for Back Pay for Missed Disability Payments?

 There is a five-month elimination period—or waiting period—from when you apply for permanent disability before receiving your first monthly payment.
 However, it usually takes much longer than five months for the SSA to process your application.
 If you need to appeal a denial in your case, it could take you well over a year to get approved.

 During that time, your unpaid benefits stack up.
 When the SSA finally approves you for SSDI, you will receive a payment for this back pay.

 It is important to note you may not receive full back pay going back to the date you first applied.
 This might occur if the Administrative Law Judge (ALJ) who reviews your appeal decides the date you became impaired occurred after the date that you said it did on your application.

 If the date you first suffered a qualifying impairment was before the date you first applied for SSDI benefits, you could also qualify for retroactive benefits.

 Complete a Free Case Evaluation form now

-How Can I Talk to an Attorney About Getting Disability Benefits?
+How Can You Talk to Someone About Getting Disability Benefits?

-At Berger and Green, our permanent disability team will help you apply for disability or fight a denial of your benefits.
-We can navigate the disability process for you and fight for the full benefits you deserve.
-We might also be able to file a personal injury case on your behalf if your impairment occurred because of someone else’s negligence.
+At Berger and Green, our permanent disability team will help you navigate the disability process for you and fight for the full benefits you deserve.